 Also, if the court date affects a parent's employment situation during the hearing, the court may consider a letter from the parent's current employer.

-Another factor that the court may consider is if by appearing at court, the parent fears for his or her safety.
+Another factor that the court may consider is if by appearing at court, the parent fears for their safety.
 A court order of protection or other supporting documentation should be presented to support a change of place, time, or physical appearance in the court.

 Waiver of Appearance